fjvallarino/monomer/docs/tutorials/01-basics.md

 that models your subject of interest.
 When the application starts, you need to provide an initial model.

 In the starter application, the model is simply a click counter.
-You can find it in the Types.hs file.

 ```haskell
 data AppModel = AppModel {